easterncoder/wp-php52-vagrant/README.md

 your hostname.
 Example, if your hostname is `mysite.dev` then just create the `vhosts/mysite.dev` folder and Apache will take care of the rest.

-You can reach the default WordPress install at
+You can reach the default WordPress install at:

 * http://wordpress.local/